-(con tinued fi rom Side 2) СС (1) Is t the LLC deferring any income from the disposition of assets? (see instruction ns) .
-[Yes No (2) If " Yes," enter the year of asset disposition DD Is the L (see ins LC reporting previously deferred Income from: structions) Installment Sa le • IRC §1031 ● IRC §1033 • [Other EE "Doing b ousiness as" name.
+(con tinued fi rom Side 2) СС (1) Is t the LLC deferring any income from the disposition of assets? (see instruction ns) Yes No (2) If " Yes," enter the year of asset disposition DD Is the L (see ins LC reporting previously deferred Income from: structions) Installment Sa le • IRC §1031 ● IRC §1033 • [Other EE "Doing b ousiness as" name.
 See instructions: FF Lin (2) If " s this LLC operated as another entity type such as a Corporation, S Corporat nited Partnership, or Sole Proprietorship in the previous five (5) years?
-Yes", provide prior FEIN(s) if different, business name(s), and entity type(s) d with the FTB and/or IRS (see instructions): for prior retur Yes No GG (1) Has s this LLC previously operated outside California?
-Yes ☐ No (2) Is t this the first year of doing business in California? • L Yes No нн Is the L LC a section 721(c) partnership, as defined in Treasury Regulations Section 1.721(c)-1T(b)(14)?
-L Yes L No П time during the tax year, were there any transfers between the LLC and its mure requirements of Regulations section 1.707-8?
-[Yes □ No IJ Check i f the LLC: (1) Aggregated activities for IRC Section 465 at-risk purpo ses (2) Grouped activities for IRC Section 469 passive activity purposes Г KK (1) Has this business entity previously filed an unclaimed property Holder Remit Re port with the S State Controller's O ffice?
-Yes LL No 'es," when was the last report filed? (mm/dd/yyyy) ● st remitted = \$ • Sing le Memi ber LLC Information and Consent - Complete only if the LLC is disregarded d. ● Federal TIN/ SSN Sole Owner's na ame (as shown on owner's return) FEIN/CA Corp no./CA SOS File no. • Stree t Address, City, State, and ZIP Code • W hat type of entity is the $\underline{\hbox{\it ultimate}}$ owner of this SMLLC?
+Yes", provide prior FEIN(s) if different, business name(s), and entity type(s) d with the FTB and/or IRS (see instructions): for prior retur Yes No No GG (1) Has s this LLC previously operated outside California?
+Yes ☐ No (2) Is t his the first year of doing business in California?
+Yes No нн Is the L LC a section 721(c) partnership, as defined in Treasury Regulations Section 1.721(c)-1T(b)(14)?
+L Yes L No II ime during the tax year, were there any transfers between the LLC and its mure requirements of Regulations section 1.707-8?
+[Yes ☐ No IJ Check in f the LLC: (1) Aggregated activities for IRC Section 465 at-risk purpo ses (2) Grouped activities for IRC Section 469 passive activity purposes Г KK (1) Has this business entity previously filed an unclaimed property Holder Remit Re port with the S State Controller's O ffice?
+Yes LL No es," when was the last report filed? (mm/dd/yyyy) ● st remitted = \$ Sing le Memi ber LLC Information and Consent - Complete only if the LLC is disregarded d. ● Federal TIN/ SSN Sole Owner's na ame (as shown on owner's return) FEIN/CA Corp no./CA SOS File no. • Stree t Address, City, State, and ZIP Code • W hat type of entity is the $\underline{\text{ultimate}}$ owner of this SMLLC?
 See instructions.
-Check only one box: (1) Indi ividual (2) C Corporation (3) Pass-Through (S cor poration, part nership, LLC classi fied as a partnersh ip) (4) Esta ate/Trust (5) Exempt Organization onsent Statement: I consent to the jurisdiction of the State of California to tax he Franchise Tax Board. k my LLC incol me and agree to file e returns and pay t ax as may be Signa ature 🕨 Date Our privacy notice can be found in annual tax booklets or online.
+Check only one box: Ш (1) Indi vidual (2) C Corporation (3) Pass-Through (S cor poration, part nership, LLC classi fied as a partnersh nip) (4) Esta ate/Trust (5) Exempt Organization onsent Statement: I consent to the jurisdiction of the State of California to tax he Franchise Tax Board. my LLC inco me and agree to file e returns and pay t ax as may be Signa ature 🕨 Date Our privacy notice can be found in annual tax booklets or online.
 Go to ftb.ca.gov/privacy 1131 to locate FTB 1131 EN-SP, Franchise Tax Board Privacy Notice on Collection.
 To require Under penalties of perjury, I declare that I have examined this return, including accompany correct, and complete.
-Declaration of preparer (other than taxpayer) is based on all informations. est this notice by ing schedules an mail, call 800.338.050 d statements, and to th 5 and enter form code le best of my knowledo 948 when in nstructed.
-Sigr 1 Signature of authorized Date Here e member or manager > Telephone Authorized member or manager's email address (optional) Paid Date Check if PTIN Paic preparer's signature self-employed • oarer's Only Firm's name (or yours, Firm's FEIN if self-employed) and address Telephone • May the FTB discuss this return with the preparer shown above (se e instruction s)? • Yes No
+Declaration of preparer (other than taxpayer) is based on all informations. est this notice by ing schedules an mail, call 800.338.050 d statements, and to th 5 and enter form code ie best of my knowled!
+948 when i nstructed.
+Sigr า Signature of authorized Date 1 Here е member or manager Telephone Authorized member or manager's email address (optional) Paid Date Check if PTIN Paic preparer's signature self-employed • oarer's Only Firm's name (or yours, Firm's FEIN if self-employed) and address Telephone C §1033 • Other Yes No Yes No Yes No Yes No Yes No Yes No And pay tax as may be Office Gov/forms and search for for knowledge and belief, it is true, • T May the FTB discuss this return with the preparer shown above (se e instruction s)? • Yes No